-Contractor will participate in the San Mateo County Inclement Weather Program.
-Contractor will provide 12 beds on winter nights with wet and cold weather when the Inclement Weather Program is activated.
+1. Participate in the San Mateo County Inclement Weather Program and will provide additional capacity on nights when this program is activated.

-These beds are for residents of the County of San Mateo who are homeless and are referred through the Inclement Weather Program process established by HSA.
-Contractor will adhere to the activation announcement dates sent by the County start and end each activation.

-Contractor will receive referrals for these beds only via the Inclement Weather referral process established by HSA.
-Contractor will communicate and coordinate with referring agencies and the LifeMoves inclement weather program staff regarding beds available and questions regarding clients being referred.
+- Provide 3 beds for residents of the County of San Mateo who are homeless and are referred through the Inclement Weather Program process established by the County.
+Contractor will adhere to the activation announcement dates sent by County for start and end of each activation. - 3.
+Receive referrals for these beds only via the Inclement Weather Program referral process established by the County.
+Contractor will communicate and coordinate with referring agencies and the LifeMoves Inclement Weather Program staff regarding beds available and questions regarding clients being referred. - 4.
+Engage clients participating in the Inclement Weather Program in services and encourage them to access shelter and housing services.

-Quality Assurance and Continuous Quality Improvement
+G. Quality Assurance and Continuous Quality Improvement, Contractor will:

-Contractor will conduct quality assurance and continuous quality improvement including ongoing training, coaching, and internal review to ensure quality and consistency of services, and adherence to policies and procedures.

-Contractor will conduct ongoing reviews of services and documentation of services (file reviews), and data quality
+Conduct quality assurance and continuous quality improvement including ongoing training, coaching, and internal review to ensure quality and consistency of services, and adherence to policies and procedures.
+Contractor will conduct ongoing reviews of services and documentation of services (file reviews), and data quality.
 Contractor will implement systematic processes to collect ongoing feedback from clients and other stakeholders.

-Program Policies, Procedures, and Training
+H. Program Policies, Procedures and Training, Contractor will:

-Contractor will maintain all policies, procedures and tools for staff, and ensure that they are updated to be in alignment with current HUD guidance as appropriate, CES best practices, and the County's CES structure as determined by HSA.

-Contractor will continually review shelter policies, manuals, and procedures.
-Contractor will review all policies, manuals, and procedures at least once per fiscal year to ensure alignment with housing first principles, housing-focused services, the County's CES structure, equal access, fair housing/accommodations, mandated reporting, incident reporting, HMIS data entry, and other key topics for shelter operations (or more often per Contractor internal plans or per County's request)

-Contractor will review onboarding training for all shelter staff to ensure alignment with housing first principles, housing-focused services, the County's CES structure, equal access, fair housing/accommodations, mandated reporting, incident reporting, HMIS data entry, de-escalation techniques and crisis response, and other key topics for shelter operations.
+- 1. Maintain all policies, procedures and tools for staff, and ensure that they are updated to be in alignment with current HUD guidance as appropriate, CES best practices, and County's CES structure as determined by the County. - Continually review shelter policies, manuals, and procedures.
+Contractor will review all policies, manuals, and procedures at least once per fiscal year to ensure alignment with Housing First principles, housing-focused services, County's CES structure, equal access, fair housing/accommodations, mandated reporting, incident reporting, HMIS data entry, and other key topics for shelter operations (or more often per Contractor internal plans or per County's request). - 3.
+Review onboarding training for all shelter staff to ensure alignment with Housing First principles, housing-focused services, County's CES structure, equal access, fair housing/accommodations, mandated reporting, incident reporting, HMIS data entry, deescalation techniques and crisis response, and other key topics for shelter operations.